opensearch-project/project-website/_posts/2024-11-13-boosting-k-nn-exact-search.md

 #### Note:

-It is required to enable the setting `index.knn: true` to use the optimized Lucene format.
-With this setting in OpenSearch 2.17, the approximate nearest neighbors data structures were also built.
-In OpenSearch 2.18, we introduced a new setting `index.knn.advanced.approximate_threshold`.
-If you are only performing exact search, set this to  either `-1` or `Integer.MAX - 2` in order to speed up indexing time.
+To use the optimized Lucene format in OpenSearch 2.17, set `index.knn` to `true` in order to build approximate nearest neighbor (ANN) data structures.
+In OpenSearch 2.18, a new `index.knn.advanced.approximate_threshold` setting is available.
+If you are performing only exact searches, set this value to `-1` or `Integer.MAX_VALUE - 2` to reduce indexing time.